Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

       -  [ecoSync_WatsonXAI](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Website/main/default/lwc/ecoSync_WatsonXAI) - LWC where the WatsonX.ai recommendations are shown and formated.
       -  [IBMWatsonXAIRecommendation.cls](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/blob/main/Ecosync%20Website/main/default/classes/IBMWatsonXAIRecommendation.cls) - Apex class to make callout to WatsonX.ai for personalized reccomendations depending upon the latest sensors value & field conditions.
+      -  [ecosync_WatsonX_PlantDiseasePrediction](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Website/main/default/lwc/ecosync_WatsonX_PlantDiseasePrediction) - LWC where the image of the plant uploaded by the farmer is sent to the APEX class and the response from the WatsonX AI is processed and formated to display to the farmer.
+      -  [WatsonXAIService.cls](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/blob/main/Ecosync%20Website/main/default/classes/WatsonXAIService.cls) - APEX class to make the callout to WatsonX AI for plant disease prediction from the image uplaoded by the farmer.
       -   [IBMIdentityAuthToken](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/blob/main/Ecosync%20Website/main/default/classes/IBMIdentityAuthToken.cls) - APEX class to get the IBM Cloud authorization token.
       -  [ecoSyncMapComponent](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Website/main/default/lwc/ecoSyncMapComponent) - LWC where the map pointers with field parameters are shown.

   -  #### Historical Data & Graphical Representation <a name="ecosync-website-HistoricData"></a>